-In 2018, Essex Windsor EMS developed and continues action plans to address the goal of meeting and exceeding the Response Time Targets.
+In 2021, Essex Windsor EMS developed and continues action plans to address the goal of meeting and exceeding the Response Time Targets.
 Action Plans include:

-- Off Load Diversion protocol: CTAS 3 patients from Essex County municipalities are transported to Erie Shores Health Care Hospital Emergency Department when resources are limited.
-This protocol allows for ambulances to be off loaded in a more timely fashion and therefore returning resources to active service; - Vulnerable patient enrollment in the Community Paramedic Remote Patient Monitoring project, that enables those patients to remain in home and not requiring transport to emergency departments; - Continuation of the Vulnerable Patient Navigator project and enrollment in the Community Health Assessment Program through EMS (CHAPEMS) with the similar goal of allowing vulnerable patients to remain in home, managing their health care with the assistance of a paramedic; - Continued Off Load Management and patient flow planning with the Emergency Departments, community agencies and key stakeholders, and; - Deployment plan monitoring and adjustments to ensure EMS resource coverage is efficient and effective.
+- Off Load Diversion protocol: CTAS 3, 4 and 5 patients from Essex County municipalities are transported to Erie Shores Health Care Hospital Emergency Department when resources are limited.
+This protocol allows for ambulances to be off loaded in a timelier fashion and therefore returning resources to active service; - Vulnerable patient enrollment in the Community Paramedic Remote Patient Monitoring project, the Community Paramedic Long Term Care Program and the Mental Health and Addictions program, which enables those patient populations to receive the right care, at the right place and not requiring transport to emergency departments;

+- Continuation of the Vulnerable Patient Navigator project and enrollment in the Community Health Assessment Program through EMS (CHAPEMS) with the similar goal of allowing vulnerable patients to remain in home, managing their health care with the assistance of a paramedic; - Continued Off Load Management and patient flow planning with the Emergency Departments, community agencies and key stakeholders, and; - Deployment plan monitoring and adjustments to ensure EMS resource coverage is efficient and effective; - Determining the call volume impacts, unit hour utilization rates and pressures service wide to determine the need for service enhancements into the future, as recommended by the 2018 Master Plan.